Khyati-Kapil/Noor-AI/README.md

 - Fallback logic returns deterministic wellness guidance when AI is unavailable.
 - Streaming endpoint sends incremental tokens over SSE for real-time response rendering.

-## Deployment Notes

-- Frontend can be deployed on Vercel.
-- Backend can be deployed on Render.
-- If Vercel root directory error appears, set Root Directory to `client`.
-- Ensure frontend API base URL points to deployed backend.

 ## Scripts